XuuXiaolan/GiantSpecimens/README.md

 Mod that adds a variety of giant enemies, part of the forest keeper family.
 ## Credits

+The Giant Specimens, created by Xu Xiaolan.

+(currently adds one enemy, the RedWood Giant, License is private on the github, but all rights are reserved)

 -Giant 3D models are inspired by fanart from flameburnt, with help from EveSculpts 2d to 3d tutorials.

 -Based off of ExampleEnemy from Hamunii - https://github.com/Hamunii/LC-ExampleEnemy.